ArthurZey/arthurzey.github.io/_pages/stubs/grammar-and-language.md

 * "entitlement" / "entitled" equivocating between
   * an actual entitlement and actually being entitled to something
   * an attitude of entitlement irrespective of whether an actual entitlement exists
+* "behave" actually being used to mean "conform"
 * "[collection]" versus "[collection] [item]":
   * "blog post" versus "blog"
   * "podcast" versus "podcast episode"